gjtorikian/markdown_conrefs_js/readme.md

 First, add `require('markdown_conrefs')` to your code.
 This module only has two functions:

 * `init(srcDir, type [, exclusions ])` must be called first!
 This creates the id-to-content hash.
 The parameters are:
-  * `srcDir` is the highest level directory you want to start searching content references for.
+  * `srcDir` is a string name of a directory, or an Array of strings for directories. `srcDir` represents the highest level directory you want to start searching content references for--this module will recurisvely find all conref IDs in files to keep track of them.
   * `type` is the extension of your markdown files.
   * `exclusions` is an array of strings, indicating any files you don't want to process within `srcDir`.
 This is optional.